antevis/CarND-Project4-Advanced_Lane_Finding/writeup.md

 (2 means that lower half of the image will be used)
 * **winCount** - number of windows to split the image height into for initial box search
-* **searchPortion** - the vertical share of the image used for searching, from the bottom up. with Bird-eye projection higher pixels contain less meaningful information for lane detection for obvious reasons.
+* **searchPortion** - the vertical share of the image used for searching, from the bottom up. with Bird-eye projection higher pixels contain less meaningful information for lane detection for obvious reasons so this might be helpful

 The core function of the ```Line``` class is ```getFit()```.
 It accepts the binary bird-eye projection image and performs one of two types of line searching: